Jsummerstime/IT394/final/README.md

     sudo apt install ansible
     sudo nano /etc/ansible/host
     cd ~
-In / etc/ansible/host, uncomment [webservers] and add the IP address of the VM you wish to configure into a Wagtail server below it.
+In / etc/ansible/host, uncomment [webservers] and add the IP address of the VM you wish to configure into a E-commerce server below it.

-#### If the above has already been configured, use the following commands to automatically configure a Wagtail blog:
+#### If the above has already been configured, use the following commands to automatically configure the database and E-commerce site:

     sudo apt install git
     git clone https://github.com/Jsummerstime/IT394/